A Lesson Before Dying: Title

 The title of this novel refers to Grant's attempts to teach Jefferson a lesson.
-In order for Grant to be able to show Jefferson how to ‘become a man,’ he must understand the meaning himself before imparting his learning to another person.
+In order for Grant to be able to show Jefferson how to 'become a man,' he must understand the meaning himself before imparting his learning to another person.
 In the novel, the butterfly acts as a symbol towards the end as proof that both of these men have succeeded in their goals to be spiritually transcended.

-“…I watched it fly over the ditch and down into the quarter, I watched it until I could not see it anymore.
+"...I watched it fly over the ditch and down into the quarter, I watched it until I could not see it anymore.
 Yes, I told myself.
-It is finally over.”
+It is finally over."

-At this point Grant realizes that Jefferson truly did learn a ‘lesson before dying.’
-When he says “It is finally over,” he is not only referring to Jefferson's life, but states it as a double entendre that also acknowledges his cowardly nature before enlightenment is “finally over.”
+At this point Grant realizes that Jefferson truly did learn a 'lesson before dying.'
+When he says "It is finally over," he is not only referring to Jefferson's life, but states it as a double entendre that also acknowledges his cowardly nature before enlightenment is "finally over".
 The character has fully taken a stand for what he believes in.
 This insures that he, too, has benefited from this entire experience.
-Jefferson's life was sacrificed in order for the white people in the community to gain a better understanding of the value of the black members in all societies.
+Jefferson's life is sacrificed in order for the white people in the community to gain a better understanding of the value of the black members in all societies.